qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/vector.rst

 have the changes stored immediately, then you will have easier work by :ref:`editing with data provider <editing>`.)

-Here is how you can use the the undo functionality:
+Here is how you can use the undo functionality:

 .. code-block:: python